 These are the qualifying Canadian job categories with several examples of relevant occupations that are eligible for the FSWP:

-Professional Jobs – Canadian jobs categorized under Skill Level A by the National Occupational Classification generally require a university degree.
+Professional Jobs – Canadian jobs categorized under Skill Level 1 by the National Occupational Classification (2021) generally require a university degree.
 Eligible jobs in Canada that fall under these categories include: architects, accountants, audiologists, aerospace engineers, computer programmers, electrical engineers, dentists, geoscientists, mechanical engineers, financial analysts, occupational therapists, mathematicians, optometrists, oceanographers, pharmacists, registered nurses, psychologists, physicians, petroleum engineers, secondary school teachers, university professors, software engineers, veterinarians, and many more.

 Minimum Points Requirement